Sevenoaks: Transport

 Sevenoaks is located at the junction of two ancient roads heading south from London and Dartford to the Weald.
-In 1710 part of one of the roads – from Sevenoaks through Tonbridge and Pembury to Tunbridge Wells – was the first in Kent to be turnpiked, and others followed within the century.
-It became the A21 road in the 1920s; the road now bypasses the town, and also takes traffic to the M25 London Orbital motorway at Junction 5.
+In 1710, part of one of the roads – from Sevenoaks through Tonbridge and Pembury to Tunbridge Wells – was the first in Kent to be turnpiked; others followed within the century.
+It became the A21 road in the 1920s; the road now bypasses the town, and also takes traffic to the M25 London Orbital motorway at junction 5.
 The Dartford road is now the A225.
 The cross-country A25 road passes through the north of the town along the Vale of Holmesdale.

-There are two railway stations in Sevenoaks, and two on the outskirts.
-The principal station is located on the South Eastern Main Line and also acts as the terminus for the suburban stopping services to both London Charing Cross and Blackfriars.
-The latter services follow the branch line via Swanley, calling at the second of the stations, named Bat & Ball.

-The outlying stations are Dunton Green (served at off peak times by two trains per hour to London Charing Cross, and three trains per hour to London Cannon Street at peak times) and Otford (two trains per hour to London Victoria).

-There are also bus routes in and around Sevenoaks provided by Go-Coach and Arriva Southern Counties.
+Bus routes in and around Sevenoaks are provided by Go-Coach and Arriva Southern Counties.

 Leisure

 Sevenoaks Wildlife Reserve is to the north of the town centre, around one of the former gravel pits.
 It is a Site of Special Scientific Interest, covering some 175 acres (71 ha).

 Sevenoaks Scouts is the active Scouting organisation in the town.

 Sevenoaks Information provides a comprehensive What's On events diary for the town and surrounding area.

-Sevenoaks Community Forum is a growing, active discussion forum for News and Events within Sevenoaks and surrounding areas.
+Sevenoaks Community Forum is an active discussion forum for news and events within Sevenoaks and surrounding areas.

-Sevenoaks District Community Directory provides information on local leisure facilities, plus details of Clubs, Societies and Organisations covering all activities, including Sport across Sevenoaks and surrounding Towns / Villages.
+Sevenoaks District Community Directory provides information on local leisure facilities, plus details of clubs, societies and organisations covering all activities across the Sevenoaks area.

-Sports
+Sport

-Sevenoaks has three Non-League football clubs: Corinthian Football Club who play at Gay Dawn Farm, Sevenoaks Town F.C. who play at Greatness Park and Ide Hill F.C. who currently play in Borough Green due to construction of a new club house in Ide Hill village.
+Sevenoaks has three non-League football clubs: Corinthian Football Club who play at Gay Dawn Farm, Sevenoaks Town F.C. who play at Greatness Park and Ide Hill F.C. who currently play in Borough Green due to construction of a new club house in Ide Hill village.

 The Vine Cricket Ground is one of the oldest cricket venues in England.
 It was given to the town of Sevenoaks in 1773 by John Frederick Sackville, 3rd Duke of Dorset (1745–1799) and owner of Knole House.
-The land was thought previously to have been used as a vineyard for the Archbishops of Canterbury.
+The land was thought to have previously been used as a vineyard for the Archbishops of Canterbury.

 Sevenoaks Suns is a women's basketball team that plays in the top flight of UK women's basketball, the WBBL.
-In 2017, the team won the WBBL Trophy, defeating the Leicester Riders 82-67 in the final in Glasgow.
+In 2017, the team won the WBBL Trophy, defeating the Leicester Riders 82–67 in the final in Glasgow.

 Sevenoaks Hockey Club is a large club with a clubhouse at The Vine Pavilion.
+HC Knole Park is also based in Sevenoaks.

-Sevenoaks has two leisure centres and many sports and other activities are available.
+Sevenoaks has two leisure centres; many sports and other activities are available.

+Sevenoaks Padel Club has three outdoor Padel courts at Polhill Garden Centre.